AdmiJW/FrontEnd/Git/README.md

     | `@@ -15, 83  +15, 85 @@` | It shows which lines were modified. `-15, 83` means the old version starts at line 15, and has 83 lines. `+15, 85` shows the new version starts at line 15, and has 85 lines. |
     | `- lorem ipsum + Lorem Ipsum` | Shows the exact changes in the file.
 Those preceded with - are deletions.
 Those preceded with + are additions. |

-* To prevent scrolling very far to find a particular commit, we can companion the `-p` flag with the SHA of the commit itself, which is easily found using `git log --oneline`
+* To prevent scrolling very far to find a particular commit, we can companion the `-p` flag with the [first 7 characters] SHA of the commit itself, which is easily found using `git log --oneline`
     ```git
         git log -p <SHA>
     ```